SOFTS-Raw sugar, coffee edge off peaks as markets consolidate

 COFFEE

-* The company's revenues rose 11% to $6.67 billion for the second quarter ended March 28, indicating improved coffee demand in the out-of-home sector as coffee shops reopen.
+* The company's revenue rose 11% to $6.67 billion for the second quarter ended March 28, indicating improved coffee demand in the out-of-home sector as coffee shops reopen.

 COCOA